Azure/batch-shipyard/docs/10-batch-shipyard-configuration.md

-`files` is an optional property that specifies data that should be ingressed from a location accessible by the local machine (i.e., machine invoking `shipyard.py` to a shared file system location accessible by compute nodes in the pool). `files` has the following members:
+`files` is an optional property that specifies data that should be ingressed from a location accessible by the local machine (i.e., machine invoking `shipyard.py` to a shared file system location accessible by compute nodes in the pool). `files` is a json list of objects, which allows for multiple sources to destinations to be ingressed during the same invocation.
+Each object within the `files` list contains the following members:
 * (required) `source` property is a local path.
 A single file or a directory can be specified.
 No globbing/wildcards are currently supported.
 * (required) `destination` property containing the following members:
   * (required) `shared_data_volume` is a GlusterFS volume name.
 Please see below in the `shared_data_volumes` for information on how to set up a GlusterFS share.
   * (required) `data_transfer` specifies how the transfer should take place, and contains the following members:
-    * (required) `method` specified which method should be used to ingress data, which should be one of: `scp`, `multinode_scp`, or `rsync+ssh`. `scp` will use secure copy to copy a file or a directory (recursively) to the remote share path. `multinode_scp` will attempt to simultaneously transfer files to many compute nodes at the same time to speed up data transfer.
-`rsync+ssh` will perform an rsync of files through ssh.
+    * (required) `method` specified which method should be used to ingress data, which should be one of: `scp`, `multinode_scp`, `rsync+ssh` or `multinode_rsync+ssh`. `scp` will use secure copy to copy a file or a directory (recursively) to the remote share path. `multinode_scp` will attempt to simultaneously transfer files to many compute nodes using `scp` at the same time to speed up data transfer. `rsync+ssh` will perform an rsync of files through SSH. `multinode_rsync+ssh` will attempt to simultaneously transfer files using `rsync` to many compute nodes at the same time to speed up data transfer with.
+Note that you may specify the `multinode_*` methods even with only 1 compute node in a pool which will allow you to take advantage of `max_parallel_transfers_per_node` below.
     * (optional) `ssh_private_key` location of the SSH private key for the username specified in the `pool_specification`:`ssh` section when connecting to compute nodes.
-The default is `id_rsa_shipyard`, if omitted, which is automatically generated if no ssh key is specified when an SSH user is added to a pool.
+The default is `id_rsa_shipyard`, if omitted, which is automatically generated if no SSH key is specified when an SSH user is added to a pool.
-    * (optional) `extra_options` are any extra options to pass to `scp` or `rsync` for `scp`/`multinode_scp` or `rsync+ssh` methods, respectively.
+    * (optional) `scp_ssh_extra_options` are any extra options to pass to `scp` or `ssh` for `scp`/`multinode_scp` or `rsync+ssh`/`multinode_rsync+ssh` methods, respectively.
+In the example above, `-c aes256-gcm@openssh.com` is passed to `scp`, which can potentially increase the transfer speed by selecting the `aes256-gcm@openssh.com` cipher which can exploit Intel AES-NI.
+    * (optional) `rsync_extra_options` are any extra options to pass to `rsync` for the `rsync+ssh`/`multinode_rsync+ssh` transfer methods.
+This property is ignored for non-rsync transfer methods.
-    * (optional) `max_parallel_transfers_per_node` is the maximum number of parallel transfer to invoke per node with the `multinode_scp` method.
+    * (optional) `max_parallel_transfers_per_node` is the maximum number of parallel transfer to invoke per node with the `multinode_scp`/`multinode_rsync+ssh` methods.
 For example, if there are 3 compute nodes in the pool, and `2` is given for this option, then there will be up to 2 scp sessions in parallel per compute node for a maximum of 6 concurrent scp sessions to the pool.
 The default is 1 if not specified or omitted.

 `docker_volumes` is an optional property that can consist of two different types of volumes: `data_volumes` and `shared_data_volumes`.